AniTrack/Open-Source/Markdowns/Frequently Asked Question.md

 #### - Please wait 1-2 minutes and try again.
 #### - Don't forgot to select Discord Server you want to unlock the features in My Billing page inside the Dashboard.
 ## Will the price of subscription plan ever change?
-#### - No, the price will never change.
+#### - Not likely.
 But there might be new plans for the subscription plans.
 ## What happen if my subscription ran out?
 #### - The Guild anime size will be shrinked to original limit and you wil lose access on all Patreon-Only features.
-#### - Member that subscribed to the overlimit subscribe size will not be shrink down when subscription ran out.
+#### - Member that subscribed to the overlimit subscribe size will not be shrink down when subscription ran out but other member may not be able to subscribe to the target Anime.
+You would need to remove and add the Anime again.
 ## The Bot is offline!
-And not sending me anime airing update sometimes.
+And skipping some airing update message.
 #### - As we have mentioned before.
 This bot is in it "Beta" state.
 Which we are not sure what could go wrong once we released to the public.
+But if it does happen please contact or ask for support in our Discord Server!

+# Open-Source
+---
+## Will this Bot itself ever be available for open-source?
+#### - No, this Bot will remains as it is and the source code will never be available to public.
+## I am a developer.
+How can I collaborate with AniTrack?
+#### - We have sub module open-source projects for AniTrack you can collaborate with.
+Please visit our Github Organization.
+## Will there be more sub modules to collaborate with?
+#### - Yes, we will be adding more sub modules to AniTrack Organization in the future.